-When targeting IA-32 processors with Hyper-Threading Technology, the loop blocking technique should select a block size that is no more than one half of the target cache size.
+When targeting IA-32 processors supporting Hyper-Threading Technology, the loop blocking technique for a unified cache can select a block size that is no more than one half of the target cache size, if there are two logical processors sharing that cache.
 The upper limit of the block size for loop blocking should be determined by dividing the target cache size by the number of logical processors available in a physical processor package.
 Typically, some cache lines are needed to access data that are not part of the source or destination buffers used in cache blocking, so the block size can be chosen between one quarter to one half of the target cache (see also, Chapter 3).

-Starting with IA-32 processors with CPUID signature that has family encoding 15, model encoding 3 or higher, The number of logical processors serviced by a given cache can be queried using CPUID's deterministic cache parameters leaf.
+Software can use the deterministic cache parameter leaf of CPUID to discover which subset of logical processors are sharing a given cache.
 (See Chapter 6.)
 Therefore, guideline above can be extended to allow all the logical processors serviced by a given cache to use the cache simultaneously, by placing an upper limit of the block size as the total size of the cache divided by the number of logical processors serviced by that cache.
 This technique can also be applied to single-threaded applications that will be used as part of a multitasking workload.

-User/Source Coding Rule 30.
+User/Source Coding Rule 32.
 (H impact, H generality) Use cache blocking to improve locality of data access.
-Target one quarter to one half of the cache size when targeting IA-32 processors with Hyper-Threading Technology or target a block size that allow all the logical processors serviced by a cache to share that cache simultaneously.
+Target one quarter to one half of the cache size when targeting IA-32 processors supporting Hyper-Threading Technology or target a block size that allow all the logical processors serviced by a cache to share that cache simultaneously.